 - Fall 2013: Yoga Philosophy studies, with William Prottengeier

-- Upcoming, Spring 2014: Meditation Teacher Training, with Tara Cindy Sherman
+- April 2014: Meditation Teacher Training, with Tara Cindy Sherman

 - Ongoing practice: At home!
-Also: in studio with Ted Roseen, or with other teachers in the Mpls.-St. Paul area.
+Also: in studio with Ted Roseen, Paul Busch at St. Paul Yoga Center, or with other teachers in the Mpls.-St. Paul area.

 Blog Posts About Yoga

-I’ll write about yoga every few posts or so on my weblog, Helen’s Loom, which you can access via the link near the top of this page or by exploring some of the navigation tools below this section.
+I’ll write about yoga every few posts or so on my weblog, Helen’s Loom, which you can explore via some of the navigation tools on the edges of this page or by visiting these “yoga” pages.
 Some topics I have covered include:

 - Asana: Get All Dinosaur On It

 - Ayurveda: Chocolate, Chakras and the Holidays